Anthony-Asamoah/Anthony-Asamoah/README.md

 ## 🏗️ What I Do

-Building **scalable, resilient backend systems** for health-tech applications.
+Building **scalable, resilient backend systems** for web based applications.
 I focus on clean architecture, robust API design, and systems that scale—whether monolithic or distributed.

 I bridge the gap between **technical implementation and business objectives**, translating product requirements into robust, maintainable solutions.
 ```python